dev7hka/TickTackToe/README.md

 # TickTackToe V1.0
-Terminal playable tick-tack-toe with unlimited board size
+Terminal playable tick-tack-toe with unlimited board size.
-# Error handling is next thing to do.
+Error handling is next thing to do.